 Click on the picture below to watch Transportstyrelsen's instructional video (Swedish only) about driving in a roundabout.

 When driving in towns and cities, roads often have several different lanes leading to different destinations.
-It is important to plan where your lane position in good time.
+It is important to plan your lane position in good time.

 Usually you should drive in the right-hand lane.
 But in the following situations, you can choose the most suitable lane for your destination: